weebcyberpunk/nyanvim/README.md

 ### Known bugs

-Packer used to fail to run the command needed to update the TreeSitter parsers, so you will need to run it manually to install and update them (`:TSUpdateSync`).
+Packer used to fail to run the command needed to update the TreeSitter parsers, so that has been removed from the config, so you will need to run it manually to install and update them (`:TSUpdateSync`) everytime TreeSitter is updated.

 ## LSP and autocomplete